-Dominique de Merteuil: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+Dominique de Merteuil: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

-LA BELLE VINTAGE: There are so many favorites…what to choose, what to choose?
+LA BELLE VINTAGE: There are so many favourites…what to choose, what to choose?

-1) My first favorite sale was my first sale.
-It was an 1800’s green silk bodice with amazing lace and ruffles.
+- My first favourite sale was my first sale.
+It was an 1800s-green silk bodice with amazing lace and ruffles.
 However, I don’t have a photo as that was 1998.

 Dominique de Merteuil: What are your favourite vintage brands and are they very difficult to find?

-LA BELLE VINTAGE: I don’t have a favorite vintage brand really.
-I love all vintage equally…ha ha!
+LA BELLE VINTAGE: I don’t have a favourite vintage brand really.
+I love all vintage equally…haha!
 I do love designs by Elsa Schiaparelli, Paul Poiret and Peter Minshall who is an incredible Carnival costume designer.
-Google Tan Tan & Saga Boy and just watch that magic 🙂
+Tan Tan & Saga Boy and just watch that magic 🙂

-But I have a soft spot for catalog fashions like Lana Lobell, Skylark, Florida Fashions, Bellas Hess, Lane Bryant (circa 1940’s), Roaman’s, Fashion Frocks, Maisonette Frocks, Montgomery Wards, etc.
+But I have a soft spot for catalogue fashions like Lana Lobell, Skylark, Florida Fashions, Bellas Hess, Lane Bryant (circa the 1940s), Roaman’s, Fashion Frocks, Maisonette Frocks, Montgomery Wards, etc.

 Dominique de Merteuil: What’s in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?

-LA BELLE VINTAGE: I wear vintage jewelry and accessories everyday.
+LA BELLE VINTAGE: I wear vintage jewellery and accessories every day.
 I use the same Coach purse that I’ve owned since 1992.
-I wear old school Reeboks, the bright candy colored ones from the 1980’s 🙂
+I wear old-school Reeboks, the bright candy-coloured ones from the 1980s 🙂

 I really appreciate the quality of vintage items and I tend to gravitate to wearing or using something older.